 - Understanding of social norms and rules

-These fields may be similar from person to person, but no two fields will look exactly the same.
-Each environment is ultimately different, as it is made up of all of an individual’s experiences and feelings, many of which are unique to them.
+These fields may be similar from person to person, but no two fields will look the same.
+Each environment is ultimately different, as it comprises all of an individual’s experiences and feelings, many of which are unique to them.

-Lewin believed that in order to analyze a person or a situation, the whole environment must be taken into account.
-Each experience, even those that may not seem relevant or significant, must be regarded as important.
-This means that a comment made by a passerby or a childhood birthday party may still contribute to an individual’s overall environment, and ultimately, behavior.
+Lewin believed that to analyze a person or a situation, the whole environment must be considered.
+Each experience must be considered important, even those that may not seem relevant or significant.
+This means that a comment made by a passerby or a childhood birthday party may still contribute to an individual’s overall environment and behavior.

 Lewin’s look at behavior varied from that of the behaviorists.
 He believed behavior was a function of a person’s “life-space,” demonstrated by the equation B = f (LS).
-The life-space accounts for all of the factors that influence a person’s decisions, including their perceptions of their experiences.
-These perceptions and interpretations will vary from person to person, as will the experiences that they perceive and interpret.
+The life space accounts for all factors that influence a person’s decisions, including their perceptions of their experiences.
+These perceptions and interpretations will vary from person to person, as will the experiences they perceive and interpret.

 B = f (P, E)